The Force Was With MeBack in August I knew I would be writing this post and that this would be the title.

 Darth Lumpius had visions of immortality.
 Its evilness was about the size of two Cheerios.
 A routine mammogram screening discovered the nasty little bugger.
 Three weeks later Darth Lumpius was no more, aspirations of takeover all for nothing, thanks to a crack team of Resistance fighters: one surgeon, one radiologist, one radiation oncologist, one therapeutic oncologist, and a platoon of technicians and nurses.
 They each had their own light saber and the Force was with them.

 All Star Wars references aside, I found out I had breast cancer in August.
 By the beginning of September, I no longer had breast cancer due to quick outpatient surgery.
-Radiation treatments followed to discourage any hangers on of trying to attempt their own takeover.
+Radiation treatments followed to discourage any hangers on from attempting their own takeover.
 I am now cancer free with no greater risk of another case than the general population.

 All in all, start to finish, the best possible breast cancer story a person can have.